when does liability insurance apply

 Your next step towards worry-free protection

-Request your individual risk analysis now: Have your insurance situation reviewed free of charge and receive concrete optimisation suggestions.
+Request an individual risk analysis now: have your insurance situation checked free of charge and receive specific recommendations for optimisation.

 FAQ

-Experts recommend a coverage amount of at least ten million euros, though fifty million euros or more is preferable.
-Personal injuries can quickly lead to costs in the millions, so a high amount is important.
+Experts recommend a cover amount of at least ten million euros; 50 million euros or more is better.
+Personal injury claims can quickly lead to costs in the millions, so a high amount is important.

-Are my children covered by my liability insurance?
+Are my children covered under my liability insurance?

-Yes, minor children are usually also covered in family policies.
-Coverage often extends to adult children in their initial vocational training.
-Damages caused by children not legally responsible (under seven years old) are often covered through special clauses up to an amount of e.g. 50,000 euros.
+Yes, in family policies, minor children are generally covered as well.
+The cover often also applies to adult children in their first period of education or training.
+Damage caused by children who are not legally liable for their actions (under seven years old) is often covered up to an amount of, for example, EUR 50,000 through special clauses.

-What are rental property damages and are they insured?
+What are damage to rented property and are they insured?

-Does liability insurance also cover damages caused by acts of courtesy?
+Does liability insurance also cover damage caused while doing someone a favour?

-Yes, many modern policies include liability for acts of courtesy.
-These are damages you cause while providing unpaid assistance, for example, if you help friends move and damage a piece of furniture worth 300 euros in the process.
+Yes, many modern policies include damage caused as a favour.
+This refers to damage you cause while helping someone without payment, e.g. if you help friends move and damage a piece of furniture worth 300 euros.

 Subscribe to our newsletter